 Venice VR 2019: An Overview

-The third edition of Venice VR, the most important showcase of creative virtual reality content in the world, kicks off on August 29, 2019.
-We spoke to curators Michel Reilhac and Liz Rosenthal about this year’s program.
-They discuss their selection and what’s new and different this year, such as the rise of sophisticated social entertainment experiences.
-And last but not least, a comprehensive overview of all VR pieces in and out of competition.
+For the third time, La Biennale di Venezia hosts the most important showcase of creative virtual reality content in the world.
+Venice VR curators Michel Reilhac and Liz Rosenthal discuss their selection for this year’s festival.
+One of the trends they observed this year is the rise of sophisticated social entertainment experiences.
+The interview is followed by a comprehensive overview of all VR pieces in and out of competition.

 By Remco Vlaanderen